Haxey Hood: Playing the game

 The thirteen characters from the original story are represented as follows: there is the Lord, the Fool and eleven Boggins, one of the Boggins being the chief Boggin.

 The Lord and chief Boggin are dressed in hunting pink (red) coats and top hats decorated with flowers and badges.
 The Lord also carries his wand of office.
 This is a staff made from twelve willow wands with one more upside down in the centre.
 These are bound thirteen times with willow twigs and a red ribbon at the top.
 The thirteen willow wands are supposed to represent the twelve apostles and the upside down one represents Judas.
 The staff is supposed to represent the sword and the blood from when the game was played with a bullock's head after it had been slaughtered.
 The Fool has multi-coloured strips of material attached to his trousers and top.
 He wears a feathered hat decorated with flowers and rags, and his face is smeared with soot and red ochre.
 He carries a whip and sock filled with bran, with which he belabours anyone who comes within reach.
 The remaining ten Boggins wear red jumpers.
 The game is played by locals, although anyone can join in.
 There are no official teams, but everyone involved tries to push the Hood towards their favoured pub.

 Proceedings start at around 3pm with the throwing of twelve Sack Hoods.
 These are rolled hessian sacks sewn up to prevent them unrolling.
 This is a prequel to the main game, mainly for children.
 The youngsters in the crowd run for them when thrown and attempt to get them off the field.
 If they are tackled then they must immediately throw it in the air unless the challenger is a Boggin in which case the hood is ‘boggined’ and it is returned to the Lord who starts it off again.

 The first two or three of these are stopped by the Boggins on the edge of the field and the hoods returned to the Lord.
-After a while the Boggins let the Sack Hoods be taken off the field in which case they can be returned later for a cash reward, currently two pounds.
+After a while the Boggins let the Sack Hoods be taken off the field in which case they can be returned later for a cash reward, currently five pounds.